Sifchain/sifnode/test/wasm/README.md

 # Sifchain - Wasm

-This folder contains code used to demonstrate how to bind wasm contracts to custom SDK modules.
+This folder contains code that demonstrates how to bind wasm contracts to custom SDK modules.

 ## Reflect